|

 gently heated in a crucible until the mass remaining was 4.00g.
 This

-is the white anhydrous copper(II) sulphate.
+is the white anhydrous copper(II) sulfate.

 -